SoulDever/GatsbyJS-cities-tour/README.md

-# Gatsby Cities Tour using React, MD Files, GraphQL, PostCSS and SASS
+# GatsbyJS - Cities Tour

-This is an advanced boilerplate to create GatsbyJS Projects using React, PostCSS, SASS.
+This is an advanced boilerplate to create GatsbyJS applications using React, MD files, GraphQL, PostCSS and SASS.

 ### Requirements